 Purchasers, owners, and accountants

-Potential purchasers are looking at the business as an entity that generates a certain amount of money each year.
+Potential purchasers look at the business as an entity that generates a certain amount of money each year.
 The purchaser’s greatest concern is about how difficult it will be to maintain the business’s profit.
-After all, any purchaser could chose to invest in any number of opportunities.
+After all, any purchaser could choose to invest in any number of opportunities.
 Why choose this business over others?

-In contrast, the current owner is usually more focused on the daily details of running the business.
-They are often more focused on the organization’s core values, i.e., the mission of the organization, and how to accomplish those values.
-And the current owner often sees the business as a set of tasks that consume one’s daily attention.
-(See the Boss’s boss or the unreleenting business demands in mental health practice.
+In contrast, the current owner is usually more focused on the daily details of running the business while maintaining the organization’s core values, i.e., the mission of the organization.
+The current owner often sees the business as a set of tasks that consume one’s daily attention.
+(See the Boss’s boss or the unrelenting business demands in mental health practice.

 Let’s consider two businesses that look similar on paper.
 Business A has two partners who are very active in the daily activity of the business.
 Income comes to the practice largely by those owners’ direct activities.
 These partners have the relationships that generate the referrals and they provide most of the therapy.

 Business B has two owners who are largely uninvolved in the day-to-day running of the business.
 They each see clients a couple of days per week and rarely interact with referrers.

 Now if these two organizations have roughly equivalent financials, which will be worth more?
 If you said Business B you would be correct.
 Why is this so?

 The central business principle is this: A business has greater financial value if it is able to generate profit without the direct involvement of the owner.
 The more dependent on the owner of a business is the less its value.
 From a purchaser’s viewpoint, the less a business requires the purchaser’s attention the better.
 Potential purchasers want a business that “runs itself” with only occasional oversight.
 A business requiring less attention is harder to mess up and in short, is more resilient.